geoffrey-young/RecommendationEngine/README.md

 #### Data

+Initial data sets can be found in the [`data/`](data/) directory in this repo

    * [`events.json.gz`](data/events.json.gz)
    * [`DMA-zip.csv.gz`](data/DMA-zip.csv.gz)

-   * Whatever else you can dream up!
+plus whatever other data sources you can dream up.

 #### Links